 Please contact us if you have any questions or concerns about his upcoming change.

-, Canadian Immigration Lawyers based in Vancouver BC.
+Article courtesy of Steven Meurrens, Canadian Immigration Lawyer based in Vancouver BC.